Girlfriend: Dallas shooting suspect feared Asian Americans

 The shooting in Dallas occurred a few days before a white gunman killed 10 Black people Saturday at a supermarket in Buffalo, New York, and a gunman who authorities said was motivated by political hatred for Taiwan killed one person and wounded five Sunday at a southern California church where mostly elderly Taiwanese parishioners had gathered.

-Authorities in Dallas have said a man dressed all in black opened fire at the salon, then drove off from the shopping center in a maroon minivan.
+Authorities in Dallas have said a man dressed all in black opened fire in the salon, then drove away in a maroon minivan.
 Garcia said investigators found that a similar vehicle had been reported as involved in two other recent shootings.
-Someone opened fire in an April 2 drive-by near the salon and Garcia said the minivan was also linked to a May 10 shooting about 25 miles (40 kilometers) southeast of there.
+Someone opened fire in an April 2 drive-by near the salon and Garcia said the vehicle was also linked to a May 10 shooting about 25 miles (40 kilometers) southeast of there.
 No one was injured in either of those shootings.

 One of the women injured in the shooting spoke Monday night at a community meeting with police.
 Her arm in a sling, she said in Korean that she was worried about how she would continue to make a living.